 As is the case in people, illness caused by Canine Influenza can range from mild to severe.
 Symptoms include sneezing, coughing, nasal and ocular discharge, fever, and lethargy.
 They are very similar to other more common respiratory infections such as kennel cough, parainfluenza, and bronchitis.
 For more current information about Canine Influenza, consult the AVMA pet owners’ guide.

 We currently do not recommend that every dog be vaccinated for canine flu, and we currently do not require the vaccine for your pet to board with us at our hospital.
 We do, however, recommend the vaccine for those dogs that are considered at higher risk.
 This includes dogs that regularly come into contact with other dogs via frequent boarding, grooming, dog parks, doggie day care, and frequent travel.
 Senior dogs are also considered at a higher risk as their immune systems are not as strong as younger dogs.
 At Riverstone Animal Hospital we carry the bivalent vaccine, which immunizes pets against both the H3N2 and H3N8 canine flu strains.
 This is currently the most protective vaccine on the market.
 A booster is required 3 weeks after the first injection.
 After that, only yearly boosters are needed.

 We offer a combination of core (essential) and non-core (optional) vaccines for dogs and cats, allowing us to accommodate every lifestyle.
-A vaccine is considered a “core” vaccine if the illness it protects against is a very serious one and/or if the illness can be transmitted to humans.
+A vaccine is considered a core vaccine if the illness it protects against is serious and frequent enough that every pet is considered at risk.
 The rabies vaccine is an example of a core vaccine.
-Non-core vaccines are only recommended if a pet’s exposure risk to a certain illness is high, such as in cases when a dog will be around other dogs, or a cat will be around other cats.
+Non-core vaccines are only recommended if a pet’s specific life style or activities put them at risk for a certain disease.
+Leptospira and Feline Leukemia are examples of non-core vaccines.